Rikard Magnussen

-Rikard Magnussen (2 April 1885 – 26 May 1948) was a Danish sculptor.
+Rikard Magnussen (2 April 1885 – 26 May 1948) was a Danish sculptor and writer.

 Early life and education

-Magnussen was born on 2 April 1885 in Copenhagen, the son of bookkeeper Sophus Oscar M. (1849–1926) and Christiane Marie Weybøll (1853–1930).
+Magnussen was born on 2 April 1885 in Copenhagen, the son of bookkeeper Sophus Oscar Magnussen (1849–1926) and Christiane Marie Weybøll (1853–1930).
 He completed his schooling in 1903.
 He was then trained as a sculptor, first for eight months under Elna Borch in 1904 and then under Stephan Sinding.
 He later worked on an off for Vilhelm Bissen 1913.

 Career

 Magnussen was a strong defender of the naturalistic style at a time when modernism came to play a still more dominant role on the art scene.

 He was a member of Charlottenborg's censor committee and a board member both of Dansk Billedhugger Samfund, Kunstforeningen af 18.
 November and Foreningen for National Kunst, He was an art critic at København (1920–26), Nationaltidende and other newspapers.
 He was a member of Foreningen til Hovedstadens Forskønnelse in 1928–42 and served as its president in 1929–34.

 His writings included his memoirs Billedhugger-Minder (1933), monographies about Janus la Cour (1928), Carl Bloch (1931), Christian Molsted (1935), Svend Hammershøi (b.
 1936) and Godfred Christensen (I-II, 1939–41) as well as I Thorvaldsens Livsanskuelse (1936) about Bertel Thorvaldsen and Søren Kierkegaard set udefra (1942).
 He was editor of National Kunst (1940) and Danmarks nationale Malerkunst (1941).